swapneel001/LQR-4-DOF-Manipulator/README.md

 ### Inverse Kinematics
 This implementation solves the inverse kinematics (IK) problem using a damped least-squares pseudoinverse approach for improved numerical stability.
 The update rule is:
 Δθ = Jᵀ (J Jᵀ + λ I)⁻¹ e
 Where:
-	•	Δθ is the joint angle update (column vector),
+	•	Δθ is the joint angle update (column vector).
-	•	J is the Jacobian matrix (task-space derivatives w.r.t. joint angles),
+	•	J is the Jacobian matrix (task-space derivatives w.r.t. joint angles).
-	•	e is the end-effector position error (x_target - x_current),
+	•	e is the end-effector position error (x_target - x_current).
-	•	λ is a small positive damping factor (e.g., 1e-6) to avoid singularities,
+	•	λ is a small positive damping factor (e.g., 1e-6) to avoid singularities.
 	•	I is the identity matrix sized to match J Jᵀ.
 To ensume numerical stability and avoid erratic joint motions: the update has a step size limitation: if ||Δθ||₂ > Δθ_max:
     Δθ = (Δθ_max / ||Δθ||₂) * Δθ